graygoos/reverse-audio-legal/privacy_policy.md

 ## 8. Children's Privacy

-### 8.1 Age Restrictions
+### 8.1 No Age Restrictions
-The App is not directed to children under 13 years of age.
-We do not knowingly collect personal information from children under 13.
+The App is suitable for users of all ages, and there are no age restrictions or limitations for its use.
+We do not knowingly collect personal information in a manner that requires parental consent under applicable laws, such as the Children's Online Privacy Protection Act (COPPA).

+### 8.2 Data Practices
+All data collection and usage practices described in this Privacy Policy apply uniformly to users of all ages.
+Audio recordings are stored locally on the user's device, and we use anonymized analytics to improve the App without collecting identifiable personal information.

-### 8.2 Parental Notice
+### 8.3 Parental Guidance
-If we learn that we have collected information from a child under 13, we will delete that information promptly.
+Parents or guardians are encouraged to review this Privacy Policy to understand our data practices.
+If you have concerns about your child's use of the App, you may contact us at the email provided in Section 11.

 ## 9. International Users